Tutorial: Businesses - Regulatory Agencies

 In California, go to the California Department of Insurance.

-Or you can search an online database the California Department of Insurance by the name of a company to get a profile of it:
+Or you can search the California Department of Insurance online database of insurance company profiles:

 Businesses with licenses to sell alcoholic beverages are usually regulated by a state agency.

 In California, liquor licenses are issued by the California Department of Alcoholic Beverage Control, commonly referred to as the ABC.